magentabusiness/magentabusiness.github.io/docs/services/trainings.md

 <div class="service-info-blocks">
   <div class="card">
-    <h3 class="title">ThingsBoard Basics</h3>
+    <h3 class="title">IoT Hub Basics</h3>
     <p class="sub-title">Basic understanding of IoT and programming concepts</p>
-    <p class="description">Learn how ThingsBoard platform helps businesses to implement IoT use cases and support IoT solutions.
-This training session will provide you with the basic understanding of ThingsBoard features and how they can be used in your IoT product.</p>
+    <p class="description">Learn how IoT Hub platform helps businesses to implement IoT use cases and support IoT solutions.
+This training session will provide you with the basic understanding of IoT Hub features and how they can be used in your IoT product.</p>
     <div class="card-bot">
       <p class="length"><b>8 hours</b> ( 1 full work day or two 4-hour sessions)</p>
       <p class="audience"><b>software and hardware engineers, architects</b></p>